elegant-scipy/elegant-scipy/markdown/ch1.markdown

 Here, it's just a tuple with a single number.
 You might wonder why you wouldn't just use `len`, as you would for a list.
-That will work, but it doesn't extend to *two-dimensional* arrays.
+That will work, but it doesn't extend to *2D* arrays.

-This is what we use to represent our mini gene expression table from above:
+This is what we use to represent the data in the table above:

 ```python
 array2d = np.array(expression_data)